chanzuckerberg/cellxgene/README.md

 For any errors, [report bugs on Github](https://github.com/chanzuckerberg/cellxgene/issues).

-# Developing with cellxgene
+# Developing with cellxgene Desktop

 ### Contributing

 We warmly welcome contributions from the community!
-Please see our [contributing guide](https://chanzuckerberg.github.io/cellxgene/posts/contribute) and don't hesitate to open an issue or send a pull request to improve cellxgene.
+Please see our [contributing guide](https://docs.cellxgene.cziscience.com/contribute) and don't hesitate to open an issue or send a pull request to improve cellxgene Desktop.
 Please see the [dev_docs](https://github.com/chanzuckerberg/cellxgene/tree/main/dev_docs) for pull request suggestions, unit test details, local documentation preview, and other development specifics.

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/chanzuckerberg/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to opensource@chanzuckerberg.com.